sirmisscriesalot/openmp_term_projects/README.md

 Use the histeq_noviz executable as -

-    the flags used by this executable are -
+    The flags used by this executable are -

         -i -> file path to the input image
         -o -> file path to the output image
         -t -> set the number of threads for multithreading -l -> file path to the log texts (mainly just used for visualizing the histogram of the input and output images)

-Example usage - ./histeq_noviz -i ../test/sample1.png -o ../test/smpout1_4tdx.png -t 4 -l ../logs/smpout1_4tdx.txt
+Example usage - ```./histeq_noviz -i ../test/sample1.png -o ../test/smpout1_4tdx.png -t 4 -l ../logs/smpout1_4tdx.txt```

 Use the histeq executable as -

-    the flags used by this executable are
+    The flags used by this executable are

         -i -> file path to the input image
         -o -> file path to the output image